-In 2024, China produced a record 73.1 million t/a of ammonia. an 8.1% increase yearon-year.
+In 2024, China produced a record 73.1 million t/a of ammonia, an 8.1% increase yearon-year.
 Over the next five years, 14.2 million t/a of new ammonia capacity is expected to be built, with 5.9 million t/a coming from 15 plants in 2025, 4.7 million t/a from ten plants in 2026, and 1.7 million t/a from three plants in 2027.
 Three additional plants with a combined 1.9 million t/a capacity are set to come online in 2028, with no new capacity expected in 2029.
 Most of the new capacity is based on bituminous coal and many closures involve anthracite or natural gas.
 During the same period, around 1.8 million t/a of ammonia capacity is expected to be closed, including 1.0 million t/a from anthracite-based plants and 0.8 million t/a from natural gas-based plants.

 China's self-sufficiency in non-fertilizer industries continues to increase.
 Acrylonitrile demand is now 100% self-sufficient, dimethyl formate 90%, and ammonium nitrate about 80%, reducing demand for merchant ammonia.
-Additionally, about one quarter (3.4 milwill be integrated for non-urea use, further limiting merchant ammonia demand.
-This rapid capacity growth and increased self-sufficiency are expected to reduce China's ammonia imports over the forecast period.
+Additionally, about one quarter (3.4 million t/a) of the new capacity from 2025-2029 will be integrated for non-urea use, further limiting merchant ammonia demand.
+This rapid capacity growth and increased selfsufficiency are expected to reduce China's ammonia imports over the forecast period.
 Chinese ammonia imports may decline to 0.4 million t/a this year, and may be as low as 0.2 million t/a by 2029, driven by a worsening arbitrage between domestic prices and import cost.
 Chinese ammonia exports will also likely rise, reaching 165,000 t/a by 2029, making China in almost a net exporter.
-The growth in domestic supply, alongside will also likely rise, reaching 165,000 t/a by 2029, making China in almost a net exporter.
 The growth in domestic supply, alongside tight export restrictions on urea, is expected to create an oversupply in the medium term.
-Additionally, China's port ammonia storage capacity is set to reach 600,000 m3 by 2026, as new tanks under construction in Nanjing and Lianvungang will add 100,000 m3.
+Additionally, China's port ammonia storage capacity is set to reach 600,000 m by 2026, as new tanks under construction in Nanjing and Lianyungang will add 100,000 m.